millanp95/DeLUCS/README.md

 	* Output : Confusion Matrix.
 			<!--* File with the misclassified sequences in the form (accession, true_label, predicted_label)-->

-* For training a single Neural Networks in an unsupervised way:
+* For training a single Neural Network in an unsupervised way:
 	```
 	python SingleRun.py --data_dir=<PATH_of_computed_mimics> --out_dir=<OUTPURDIR>
 	```